 It’s easy to allow your emotions to get the best of you behind the wheel.
-Whether you are stuck in traffic or cut off by someone more interested in a phone conversation than the road, driving can be frustrating.
-But road rage or aggressive driving can lead to auto accidents.
+Driving can be frustrating when you are stuck in traffic or cut off by someone more interested in a phone conversation than the road.
+But road rage and aggressive driving can lead to auto accidents.

 We all have the potential to lose our temper, but turning that frustration into deadly driving behavior is not the answer.

-The driving behaviors that constitute road rage depend on whom you ask.
+The driving behaviors that constitute road rage depend on who you ask.
 Generally, speeding is recognized as the most common form of aggressive driving.
 Other examples include:

 - Passing on the right